 Books aren't the only kind of media that libraries have to offer!
 Borrow movies or albums, find old newspapers, or keep up with your favorite magazines without buying a subscription.
 Certain libraries will even have recordings of Broadway plays, old TV shows, operas, obscure films, and pretty much all those other gems that are impossible to find on the internet.

 all the subscriptions to pretty much all of the online databases.
 You know those websites that let you read some of the article, but then a thing pops up that says "MEMBERS ONLY"?
 Your local library is probably a member.
 Head to a library computer, and read free Jstor articles with abandon.
+5 Book meeting spaces

 Libraries are one of the few indoor, physical spaces that are completely open to the public.
 Most libraries offer meeting rooms that you can book for private meetings, and/or a general seating area in which reasonable talking is permitted.
 Book a library space for your new book club, your board meeting, or your monthly meet-up for singles who own hamsters.